 A decommissioning phase is possible in the event of end of project life, closure by government agencies due to non-compliance with environmental and health regulations, an order by a court of law due to non-compliance with existing regulations, potential natural calamities and change of user of land.
 Decommissioning of the project will be accompanied by negative economic, social and environmental impacts.
 At the decommissioning stage, the proponent will prepare a due diligence decommissioning audit report in line with LN No. 101 of 2003 and submit it to NEMA for approval at least three months in advance.
-The decommissioning process may involve the safe handling and disposal of hazardous asbestos, material and waste and the cleanup of a site that has been contaminated by previous disposal operations.

 For the purposes of prediction and information, the environmental and social concerns which may arise during decommissioning include;

 - Loss of the disposal site,

-- Economic decline.
+- Economic decline,

 - Safety and health risks,

 - Waste generation,

 - Insecurity.